Jookare/Vision-SSL/Invariance/MoCo/readme.md

 ## Usage

-Train MoCo v3 using the `train.py` script:
+Train using the `train.py` script:

 Pretrain with: